Keywords; what are phytosterols, beta sitosterol, functional foods.

 Squaws wouldn't understand perhaps since they tend to have the exact opposite problem; a leaking bladder is a known side effect of having taken post menopausal hormone replacement therapy.
 In brave talk, men have an air lock; it's difficult to initiate urination, and the stream is weak and slow.
 It takes for ever to have a sweet pee.

 Non bacterial prostatitis, also called chronic pain pelvic syndrome, doesn't respond to antibiotics.
-It's a nasty condition causing men to visit the toilet more frequently, with urgency as they are unable to empty their bladders.
+It's a nasty condition causing men to visit the toilet more often, with urgency as they are unable to empty their bladders.
 In short, men suffer from difficult, painful and frequent urination.

 A typical avocado weighing about 170 grams

-In a powerful randomised, double blind, placebo controlled research project, the gold standard of research, men gained dramatic relief within six weeks from taking 130 mg of beta sitosterol daily.
+In a powerful randomised, double blind, placebo controlled project, the gold standard of research, men gained dramatic relief within six weeks from taking 130 mg of beta sitosterol daily.
 Not only did their symptoms decrease, but the residual urine in the bladder as determined by ultrasound scans and the flow rate improved dramatically.

 Eating natural phytosterols as in avocados has no side effects; however there are concerns about taking it in pill form as there is also inhibition of the absorption of the fat soluble vitamins such as vitamin E. It's a completely natural substance that you should be eating every day.
 They are God's gift to the prostate.